 Next, draw seven curved lines in the shape of a semicircle to create a sort of rainbow template coming out of the pot of gold.
 Mix together the seven colours of the rainbow and then get the little ones to dip their fingers in one colour at a time and help them follow the first line.
 Quickly rinse the hands, then repeat with the rest of the colours on the lines to create a rainbow!

 Although this is one of the messier St Patrick’s Day crafts for toddlers, it will be rewarding for your toddlers seeing it all come together.
-Just make sure to keep your lovely changing bags away at all costs!
-I think this is one that will be on the fridge for a while!
+Just make sure to keep your lovely leather changing bags away at all costs!

 Baking can be really fun and educational for kids, so get them involved in making these shamrock cookies as a fun St Patrick’s Day craft for toddlers.
 You can buy a set of shamrock cookie cutters for about £6 on Amazon, or you could just cut the shapes yourself!